-NeuroHub is funded through HBHL's Core Facilities and Technology Development Program.
+NeuroHub is Funded through HBHL's Core Facilities and Technology Development Program.

-Principal investigator: Jean-Baptiste Poline
+Principle investigator: Jean-Baptiste Poline

-NeuroHub Director: Bryan Caron
+NeuroHub directors: Bryan Caron and James Mehta

-HBHL funding: $3,159,000
+HBHL Funding: $3,159,000